faridamojumder/Crud-Operation-.NET-core-web-API-and-Angular/README.md

-## Click rigt button on the project and open with visual studio
+## Click right button on the project and open with visual studio